ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 #### Listing all tests

-You can use the `-l` argument to list all available tests:
+You can use the `--compile-list` argument to list all available tests:

 ```
-$ mbed test -l
+$ mbed test --compile-list
 [mbed] Working path "/Users/janjon01/repos/first-greentea-test" (program)
 Test Case:
     Name: mbed-os-components-storage-blockdevice-component_flashiap-tests-filesystem-fopen